arangodb/docs/3.11/indexing-inverted.md

 ### Processing fields with Analyzers

-The fields are processed by the `identity` Analyzer by default, which indexes the attribute values as-in.
+The fields are processed by the `identity` Analyzer by default, which indexes the attribute values as-is.
 To define a different Analyzer, you can pass an object with the field settings instead.
 For example, you can use the default Analyzer for `value1` and the built-in `text_en` Analyzer for `value2`.
 You can also overwrite the `features` of an Analyzer: